This is part 2 of a 4-part series on T. Harv Eker’s “Never Work Again” seminar held in June 2010. Opinions expressed here are my own.

 Continue on to Part 3: Never Work Again Seminar – Day 2 Review

-This is part 2 of my review for T. Harv Eker’s “Never Work Again” seminar held in June 2010.
+This is part 2 of a 4-part series on T. Harv Eker’s “Never Work Again” seminar held in June 2010.
 Opinions expressed here are my own.

 - Part 1: Never Work Again Seminar: Introduction